$E_n$-cell attachments and a local-to-global principle for homological stability: Introduction

 \subsection{Homological stability for topological chiral homology}

-One can use a framed $E_n$-algebra to construct a homology theory for oriented $n$-dimensional manifolds, which is called \textit{topological chiral homology}.
+One can use a framed $E_n$-algebra as coefficients for a homology theory on oriented $n$-dimensional manifolds, which is called \textit{topological chiral homology}.
 The input is a framed $E_n$-algebra $A$ in a symmetric monoidal $(\infty,1)$-category $\cat{C}$ (for us spaces or chain complexes) and an oriented $n$-dimensional manifold $M$, and the output is an object $\int_M A$ of $\cat{C}$.
-It is also known as factorization homology, higher Hochschild homology or configuration spaces with summable labels.
+It is also known as \emph{factorization homology}, \emph{higher Hochschild homology} or \emph{configuration spaces with summable labels}.
 References for topological chiral homology include \cite{An}, \cite{Fr2}, \cite{ginottradlerzeinalian}, \cite{lurieha} and \cite{Sa}.

 Many of the examples of framed $E_n$-algebras with homological stability mentioned in the previous subsection are obtained by applying a geometric construction to $\R^n$ and have natural analogues replacing $\R^n$ by an arbitrary $n$-dimensional manifold $M$.
-In many cases, the result of this geometric construction is homotopy equivalent to the topological chiral homology of the manifold with coefficients in the framed $E_n$-algebra.
+In many cases, the result of this geometric construction is weakly equivalent to the topological chiral homology of the manifold with coefficients in the framed $E_n$-algebra.
 For example, we have $\bigsqcup_{k \geq 0} C_k(M) \simeq \int_M \bigsqcup_{k \geq 0} C_k(\bR^n)$.
-See Example \ref{exampsym} and Sections \ref{secapplications} and \ref{secdelooping} for other examples.
+See Example \ref{exampsym} and Sections \ref{secapplications} for other examples.

 If $M$ is a connected manifold and $X$ is a framed $E_n$-algebra in spaces, then there is an isomorphism $\pi_0(X) \cong \pi_0(\int_M X)$.
 This leads us to the following question, originally posed by Ralph Cohen: \begin{quote}If the connected components of a framed $E_n$-algebra in spaces have homological stability, is the same true for its topological chiral homology on an oriented manifold?\end{quote} The answer to the question turns out to be: Yes, as long as we restrict to non-compact connected manifolds (see Corollary \ref{cortopstab}).
 The assumption that the manifold is non-compact is used to construct maps $t$ between components of the topological chiral homology by ``bringing particles in from infinity.''
-However, see Section \ref{scanningintro} for a reformulation that allows us to address compact manifolds as well.
+However, see Section \ref{scanningintro} for a reformulation that applies to compact manifolds.